codemonkey2k5/HomeAssistent-Custom-Media-Card/README.md

 First open Studio Code Server and find the WWW directory.
 Right click on WWW and create the File: music-assistant-controls.js This will open up a blank file.

-Copy the following code into that file.
+Now copy the contents of Java Script Code for WWW to this blank file.
+Do not save yet.